-7.1 The Familiarizing students with notions from unstudied fields, knowledge, general understanding, explanation and interpretation of the main provisions contained in objective of normative acts of major importance for any graduate of higher education and the subject especially for those in the field of Engineering Sciences 7.2 Specific The course aims to present the theoretical elements of the Romanian lega system. objectives The seminar acquaints the students with the terminology specific to th discipline, helping them to understand and interpret the provisions of th normative acts incident to the field of studies
+7.1 The Familiarizing students with notions from unstudied fields, knowledge, general understanding, explanation and interpretation of the main provisions contained objective of normative acts of major importance for any graduate of higher education and the subject especially for those in the field of Engineering Sciences J especially for those in the field of Engineering Sciences 7.2 Specific The course aims to present the theoretical elements of the Romanian legal objectives system.
+The seminar acquaints the students with the terminology specific to th discipline, helping them to understand and interpret the provisions of th normative acts incident to the field of studies normative acts increent to the field of steales

-8.1.Course Teaching methods No. of hours/ Law as a science - introductory notions.
+8.1.Course Teaching methods No. of hours/ Observations Law as a science - introductory notions.
 Terminology and definitions.
 Division of law.
 Legal norm.
 Classification of legal norms.
 The structure of the legal norm.
 The action of the legal norm.
 Free exposure, with the presentation of the course with video projector, on the board or online 4h Elements of constitutional law and political institutions.
 Definition, specific features.
 The main institutions of constitutional law.
 Fundamental rights, freedoms and duties of citizens.
 The political system in Romania.
 The principle of separation of powers in the state.
 The specifics of each of the three powers in the state.
 Free exposure, with the presentation of the course with video projector, on the board or online 10h Elements of criminal law.
 General notions, definition.
 The necessity and purpose of criminal law.
 Characters and principles in the criminal policy of the state.
 The object of regulation of criminal law.
 The legal report of criminal law and its subjects.
 The crime.
 Constituent elements.
 Delimitation of the contravention.
 The causes that removed the criminal character of the deed.
 Criminal sanctions.
 Cases that removed criminal liability Free exposure, with the presentation of the course with video projector, on the board or online 8h Taxes and fees.
-Definitions, characters, Free exposure, with the 6h
+Definitions, characters, Free exposure, with the 6h classifications.
+Subjects of taxes.
+Methods of execution of fiscal obligations presentation of the course with video projector, on the board or online

 - 1. Viorel DAGHIE, Ioan APOSTU, Elemente de drept public si privat, Ed Na ional, Bucure ti 1998 - 2.
 Mircea Djuvara, Teoria generalã a dreptului.Drept rational, izvoare si drept pozitiv, Ed.ALL BECK,Bucuresti, 1995. - 3.
-Stefan Georgescu, Filosofia dreptului.O istorie a ideilor din ultimii 2.500 ani, Ed.ALL BECK, Bucuresti, 2001. - 4.
+Stefan Georgescu, Filosofia dreptului.
+O istorie a ideilor din ultimii 2.500 ani, Ed.
+ALL BECK, Bucuresti, 2001. - 4.
 H.L.A.Hart, Conceptul de drept, Ed.Sigma, Chisinãu, 1999. - 5.
 Hans Kelsen, Doctrina purã a dreptului, Ed.
 Humanitas, Bucuresti, 2000. - 6.
 Dumitru Mazilu, Teoria generalã a dreptului, Ed.
 ALL BECK, Bucuresti, 2000. - 7.
 Gheorghe C. Mihai, Radu I. Motica, Fundamentele dreptului.
 Teoria si filosofia dreptului, Ed.
 ALL BECK, Bucuresti, 1997. - 8.
-Nicolae Popa, Teoria generalã a dreptului, Ed.
+Nicolae Popa, Teoria generală a dreptului, Ed.
 Actami, Bucuresti, 1996. - 9.
-Giorgio Del Vecchio,Lecti de filosofie juridical,Ed.Europa Nova,Bucuresti,1995. - 10.
+Giorgio Del Vecchio, Lecti de filosofie juridical, Ed.
+Europa Nova, Bucuresti, 1995. - 10.
 Ioan Muraru, Simina T n sescu, Constitu ia României.
 Comentariu pe articole, Ed.
 C.H.
-Beck,

-Bucure ti, 2008
+Beck, Bucure ti, 2008

-11. Anca P cal, Elemente de drept, Ed Univ din Oradea, Oradea, 2012
+11. Anca P cal , Elemente de drept,.
+Ed Univ din Oradea, Oradea, 2012